 Who Should Go: Clearly this option is for the adults

-This city is filled with quirky personalities, and you can eavesdrop on some fascinating conversations if you relax at a bar long enough.
+This city is filled with quirky personalities, and you can eavesdrop on some fascinating conversations if you relax at a bar in Savannah long enough.

 Pinkie Masters is also located in the Historic District and is easily one of the most well-known bars in Savannah.
 The vibe there is very relaxed.